proplot-dev/proplot/README.rst

-While parts of ProPlot were inspired by seaborn (in particular much of ``colors.py`` is drawn from seaborn’s ``palettes.py``), the goal for this project was likely very different: It is intended to help you make publication-quality figures, and no more.
+While parts of ProPlot were inspired by seaborn (in particular much of ``colors.py`` is drawn from seaborn’s ``palettes.py``), the goal for this project was likely very different.
-Seaborn largely attempts to merge the tasks of data analysis and visualization.
-ProPlot contains no analysis tools – it is expected that you analyze data on your own, prior to plotting it.
-Anyway, both ``pandas`` and ``xarray`` already have great built-in tools for visualizing tabulated and geophysical data -- and if ProPlot is imported, these tools will even work with its new colormaps.
-This narrow focus also allowed me to integrate my features very closely with the matplotlib API (usually as enhancements of existing ``Axes`` and
-``Figure`` methods),
+Seaborn largely attempts to merge the tasks of data analysis and visualization, and seems to be geared toward statisticians, data scientists, and the private sector rather than physical scientists, academia, and the public sector.
+ProPlot is geared toward the latter group and is intended to help you make publication-quality figures, period.
+It contains no data analysis tools – it is expected that you perform data analysis with other tools, or use the built-in tools offered by ``pandas`` and ``xarray`` when you do need quick, on-the-fly plots.

-while ``seaborn`` features are only accessible from commands on the module itself.
+Further, most of Seaborn's features are also only accessible from commands on the module itself.

-In summary, this is a package tightly integrated with `matplotlib` with a gentle learning curve, for academics and others that need compact, fine-tuned figures for use in professional settings.
-As such, it provides a number of powerful, easy-to-use features well beyond the scope of `seaborn`.
+ProPlot is also integrated much more closely with the matplotlib API, relying on special subclasses of the native matplotlib ``Figure`` and ``Axes`` classes.
+This gives new users a very gentle learning curve, while permitting the development of a number of powerful features well beyond the scope of Seaborn.

+In summary, this project is meant as a companion or alternative to Seaborn to serve the needs of a mostly distinct audience -- especially frustrated grad students like me.

 Contributions
 -------------